warriorgraph/airbrake-docs/jekyll/_docs/features/app-versions.md

 In situations where multiple versions of your application are live at the same time, Airbrake can be configured to:

-- Ignore errors that come from older versions of your application.
+- [Reject](/docs/airbrake-faq/rejected-errors/) errors that come from older versions of your application.
 - Only associate errors and deploys of the same version.

 This can be useful for mobile apps such as Android and iOS, where not all of